HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 Do you have any questions for me? [*Participant must print, sign, and date*] This signed copy is for us to keep, and the survey has emailed you a blank copy of this consent form.

+If the participant has questions or would like you to explain additional informaiton, here is a selection of study information:
 ## Protocol Overview
 ### Payment
 - $20/hour for today's session, wihch is expected to last 2-3 hours.
 We will pay you via a gift card at the end of the session